Second-order Temporal Pooling for Action Recognition: Proposed Scheme

 \subsection{Problem Formulation}

 Let $\seqset=\set{\seq_1, \seq_2, \ldots, \seq_N}$ denote a set of $N$ video sequences, where each $\seq_i$ belongs to one of $M$ action classes with labels $\labels=\set{\ell_1,\ell_2,\ldots, \ell_M}$.
-Let $\seq=\left<f_1, f_2,\ldots, f_n\right>$, represent frames from some sequence $\seq\in\seqset$, and $\allframesset=\bigcup_{\seq\in\seqset}\set{f_i \mid f_i\in\seq}$ be the set of all frames.
+Let $\seq=\left<f_1, f_2,\ldots, f_n\right>$, where each $f_i$ represents a frame, for some sequence $\seq\in\seqset$, and $\allframesset=\bigcup_{\seq\in\seqset}\set{f_i \mid f_i\in\seq}$ be the set of all frames.
 Our goal is to learn a function that maps any given sequence to its correct class.
 To this end, suppose we have trained classifiers for each action class using a training sequence set.
-However, we assume it is practically difficult to train these classifiers on the sequences as a whole.
+However, we assume that it is impractical to train these classifiers on the sequences as a whole.
 Instead, the classifiers have been trained on individual frames.
 Let $\classifier_m:\allframesset\rightarrow [0,1]$ be such a classifier trained to produce a confidence score for a frame to belong to the $m$-th action class.
 Unfortunately, since a single frame may not be representative of the sequence, the classifier $\classifier_m$ may be inaccurate at determining the action at the sequence level.
 As described earlier, our goals in this paper are (i) to pool the predictions of all the classifiers from all the frames in a sequence to generate a descriptor on which sequence-level action classifiers can be trained, and (ii) to improve the confidence of each classifier $\classifier_m$ for $m = 1, 2,\ldots, M$, in making frame-level action predictions.
 In the sequel, we explore both these ideas.